 “Being crazy maybe is not so bad if you can be that way undisturbed.
 New Orleans gave me that.” – Charles Bukowski

-To celebrate the 30th year of the New Orleans Film Society’s film programming, admission to the series is free and open to the public.
+To celebrate the 30th year of the New Orleans Film Society’s film programming, admission to the Summer Film Series was made free and open to the public.

 Thursday, August 8th, 7 PM, doors at 6 PM